-Franklin Pierce University women’s basketball freshman forward Izzy Lipinski (Farmington, Conn.) has been named the Northeast-10 Conference Rookie of the Week Monday afternoon by the league offices.
-It is the second time this season Lipinski has earned Rookie of the Week honors.
+Franklin Pierce University women’s basketball freshman forward Izzy Lipinski (Farmington, Conn.) has been honored by the Northeast-10 Conference with a selection to the All-Rookie Team announced Monday afternoon by the league offices.

-Franklin Pierce University women’s basketball freshman forward Izzy Lipinski scored a career and game-high 25 points while notching her fifth double-double of the season during a close 74-70 setback to Northeast-10 Conference opponent Saint Michael’s College Saturday afternoon in The Fieldhouse.
-With the win, the Purple Knights gallop to 10-11, 6-10 NE10 while the Crimson and Grey lost their 17th overall contest and 14th in league play.
+Franklin Pierce University women’s basketball freshman guard Lisa Sulejmani (Burlington, Vt.) scored a career and game-high 18 points during a 67-51 loss to Northeast-10 Conference opponent Assumption College Wednesday during “Play 4 Kay Night” at the Laska Gymnasium.
+With the win, the Greyhounds improve to 13-13, 8-11 NE10 while the Ravens lost their 20th game and 17th in league play.